bluflowr/theywritecode/README.md

-# They Write Code App
+# They Write Code Django App

 This project takes random identities and puts them together in funny and thought provoking ways to show how people who code come from everywhere!